Living with a Hernia: Critical reception

 The single received mostly mixed reviews.
-Eugene Chadbourne of AllMusic was critical of the parody, and wrote that "'Living in America' in its original version has all the overblown grandeur needed to make a good parody target, but 'Living With a Hernia' just isn't funny."
-Christopher Thelen of the Daily Vault noted that "Yankovic even falls flat tackling" Brown with this parody.
-In a positive review, Keith Thomas of The Atlanta Journal-Constitution called the single "a comical classic", praising Yankovic's lampooning of Brown's stage performance.
+In a review just after release, Keith Thomas of The Atlanta Journal-Constitution called the single "a comical classic", praising Yankovic's lampooning of Brown's stage performance.
 He was particularly pleased with Yankovic naming specific types of hernias as opposed to cities in the United States.
 He concluded that, "Some people say Weird Al's appeal will wear out [but] I beg to differ."

+While reviewing it fifteen years after release, Eugene Chadbourne of AllMusic was critical of the parody, and wrote that "'Living in America' in its original version has all the overblown grandeur needed to make a good parody target, but 'Living With a Hernia' just isn't funny."
+Christopher Thelen of the Daily Vault noted in 2001 that "Yankovic even falls flat tackling" Brown with this parody.

 Music video

 Yankovic noted that "it was a real thrill to do James Brown.
 I'm a total non-dancer, never went to any dances in high school, but if I analytically dissect a dance routine I can figure it out."
 Choreographer Chester Whitmore was hired to accurately create the dance scenes featured in the video, which was shot on the concert set used in the movie Rocky IV.